xcart/xc5-manual/en/modules/xc4_to_xc5_migration_wizard/xc4_to_xc5_migration_wizard_system_requirements_and_installation.md

 ![xc5_migration_module_installed.png]({{site.baseurl}}/attachments/ref_KqsCJNRG/xc5_migration_module_installed.png?effects=drop-shadow)

 After the module has been installed, you are ready to proceed to the migration of your data and settings.
-See {% link "Using the module «XC4 to XC5 Migration wizard»" ref_FnFqUsage %} for detailed info.
+See {% link "Using the module 'XC4 to XC5 Migration wizard'" ref_Ah935naM %} for detailed info.